Voltariuss/ArithmeticExpressionEval/README.md

 # ArithmeticExpressionEval
-A basic arithmetic expression evaluation with parser
+A basic arithmetic expression evaluation with parser.

 ## Use
 Command syntax: ./main.exe [expression]